Marshal Manengkei

 Marshal Manengkei (9 March 1949 – 25 August 2017) was a Dutch-Indonesian producer, songwriter, composer and lyricist.
-He is also an occasional singer.
-He has been the co-composer on a number of Dutch and European hit singles during the 1970s.
+He was also an occasional singer.
+He had been a co-composer on a number of Dutch and European hit singles during the 1970s.

 Background

 Early years

 He was born on March 9, 1949, In Surabaya, Indonesia.
 Due to the political upheaval in Indonesia during the 1960s, his family left their country for Europe in 1965.
 Some nine months after their arrival, his father suffered a stroke and young Marshal had to help out by finding extra paid work.